SK53/indicia-docs/introduction/architecture.rst

 up and configure the surveys that are being conducted.

-Because the database used by Indicia is fully able to handle geographic objects such as site boundaries, known as being *spatially enabled*, you can link the data in a warehouse easily to a GIS (Geographical Information System) application, Google Earth or online map.
+Because the database used by Indicia is fully able to handle geographic objects such as site boundaries as it is fully *spatially enabled*, you can link the data in a warehouse easily to a GIS (Geographical Information System) application, Google Earth or online map.
 However this does mean that the technology used on the warehouse may not run on a typical low-cost hosted